Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -rt 1 -tb \
         ANNOgesic

-It will generate three different kinds of gff files and tables.
+It will generate four different kinds of gff files and tables.

 ::

     $ ls ANNOgesic/output/terminator/gffs/
-    all_candidates  detect  express
+    all_candidates  best  express non_express
     $ ls ANNOgesic/output/terminator/tables
-    all_candidates  detect  express
+    all_candidates  best  express non_express

-``all_candidates`` is for all candidates; ``express`` is for the candidates which have expression; ``detect`` is for the candidates which have dramatic decreasing coverage.
-There is a gff file or table for each folder.
+``all_candidates`` is for all candidates; ``express`` is for the candidates which have expression; ``best`` is for the candidates which coverage significant decreasing. ``non_express`` is for the candidates which have no expression.
+There are a gff file or table for each folder.

 ::

-    $ ls ANNOgesic/output/terminator/gffs/detect
+    $ ls ANNOgesic/output/terminator/gffs/best
-    NC_000915_term.gff
+    NC_000915.1_term.gff
     $ ls ANNOgesic/output/terminator/gffs/express
-    NC_000915_term.gff
+    NC_000915.1_term.gff
     $ ls ANNOgesic/output/terminator/gffs/all_candidates
-    NC_000915_term.gff
+    NC_000915.1_term.gff
+    $ ls ANNOgesic/output/terminator/gffs/non_express
+    NC_000915.1_term.gff
-    $ ls ANNOgesic/output/terminator/tables/detect
+    $ ls ANNOgesic/output/terminator/tables/best
-    NC_000915_term.csv
+    NC_000915.1_term.csv
     $ ls ANNOgesic/output/terminator/tables/express
-    NC_000915_term.csv
+    NC_000915.1_term.csv
     $ ls ANNOgesic/output/terminator/tables/all_candidates
-    NC_000915_term.csv
+    NC_000915.1_term.csv
+    $ ls ANNOgesic/output/terminator/tables/non_express
+    NC_000915.1_term.csv

 In transtermhp folder, there are the output files from `TranstermHP <http://transterm.cbcb.umd.edu/>`_.